Rain-World-Modding/Rain-World-Modding.github.io/contributing.md

 - **If** a brief page summary is included after the h1, use `---` on a new line to add a divider before the main body of the article (but after the summary).

 - Feel free to use images and other media where they're helpful!
-You can place assets in the `/assets` folder - try to use relative paths when referencing assets in the repo.
+You can place assets in the `/assets` folder - try to use relative paths when referencing assets in the repo - these should start with `../../assets/` with an additional `../` at the start for each extra category of depth the article has (0 extra if the article is in `pages/some-category`.
 If using many assets on your page, please add a folder for this page inside `/assets` and place your assets there instead.

 - Use headers of h2 and h3 where you think they're helpful for understanding the different sections of the article.